techyizu/techyizu.github.io/pages/barcamp_schedule_fall_2016.md

 * Room 203 - China Healthcare Industry - How to use technology (Nayoung)
 * Room 204 -
 * Room 207 -
-* Room 208 - Exploring Expat Life through Neighborhood Connections (Evrim Kanbar)
+* Room 208 - Platform Economics - The Change: Need, action, development (Evrim Kanbar)
 * Room 209 -
 * Room 210 - (con't) How to apply Chinese Ancient Philosophy Yin and Yang into Financial Markets (Frank Wang)
 * Room 211 - Esports DISCUSSION: Dota and LOL